nivashinirajann/project-examples/README.md

-hello! this is to test jfrog FrogBOT scan
+hello! this is to test jfrog FrogBOT scan!